Iraqi Air Force: The first 10 years: 1931–1941

 The RIrAF's first combat against another conventional military was in the 1941 Anglo-Iraqi War, when the Iraqi government made a bid for full independence following a coup by Rashid Ali against pro-British Iraqi leaders.
 The war began in earnest on 2 May, when British aircraft started attacking the Iraqi troops that were encircling RAF Habbaniya.
 In response, the RIrAF started attacking the airfield, destroying two Hawker Audaxes and one Airspeed Oxford on the ground that day.
-On 4 May, eight Vickers Wellington and two Bristol Blenheim bombers attacked Rasheed Air Base, the RIrAF's main airfield.
+On 4 May, eight Vickers Wellington and two Bristol Blenheim bombers of the RAF attacked Rasheed Air Base, the RIrAF's main airfield.
 However, most Iraqi aircraft had been redeployed to Al-Washash and Baqubah.
 During the raid, a Wellington that had been hit by anti-aircraft fire was attacked by an Iraqi Gloster Gladiator, and was damaged to the point where it had to land in emergency outside Baghdad.
 This represented the first aerial victory for the RIrAF.
 However, on the same day an SM.79 was shot down by Iraqi ground fire over the airfield at Al Diwaniyah.
 The RAF kept attacking Iraqi airfields; on 8 May, it claimed to have destroyed six aircraft on the ground at Baqubah, and shot down one Gladiator.
 Around 15 May, Luftwaffe aircraft painted in Iraqi markings arrived in Iraq to help in the fight against the British.
 However, the latter were meanwhile sending ever more reinforcements to Iraq, and support from the Axis powers could not change the course of the war.
 Losses and a lack of spares and replacement aircraft resulted in the Germans' departure at the end of May.
 On 31 May, a ceasefire was signed, thus ending the war.